killerbee1998/veilig/README.md

     2. /pass/len=:len/passFlags=:flags -> Path to generate passwords.
 2 Arguments( len: length of password, passFlags: flags to keep in mind when generating passwords.
 A detailed description of flags is given bellow)

     Using this returns a password with the desired length and intended flags.
+Passwords must have at least 5 characters and at most 200 characters.

     3. /passphrase/n_words=:n_words/passFlags=:flags -> Path to generate passphrases.
 2 Argument( n_words: number of words of the passphrase, passFlags: flags to keep in mind when generating passwords.
 A detailed description of flags is given bellow)

-    Using this returns a passphrase with the desired number of words and intended flags.
+    Using this returns a passphrase with the desired number of words and intended flags.Passwords must have at least 3 words and at most 20 words.